forax/json-object-mapper/README.md

 # Java JSON RecordMapper

-A simple Java interface for mapping `java.util.json.JsonObject` instances to Java `Record` instances.
+A simple Java interface for mapping `java.util.json.JsonObject` instances to Java record instances.
 The mapping relies on matching keys in the `JsonObject` to the component names of the target record.

 ## Key Features